 The application must be dated, time-stamped, and referred to the HA's office where resident selection and assignment is processed.

-Individuals who have a physical impairment which would prevent them from completing an application in person may call the HA to make special arrangements to complete their application.
+Individuals who have a impairment which would prevent them from completing an application as described above may call the HA to make special arrangements to complete their application.
 A Telecommunication Device for the Deaf (TDD) is no longer required as these services are available through the telephone service provider.
 If the applicant is visually impaired, all notices must be in a format understandable by applicant.

 Form HUD-92006, Supplement to Application for Federally Assisted Housing, shall be completed as appropriate at admission and/or recertification.
 This form shall remain confidential.